 Frederick Stonehouse has authored over thirty books on maritime history, many of them focusing on the Great Lakes and contributed to several others.
 The Wreck of the Edmund Fitzgerald and Great Lakes Lighthouse Tales are regional best sellers.
 Wreck Ashore, the U.S. Life-Saving Service on the Great Lakes, won a national publishing award and is the predominant work on the subject.
 Another book, Haunted Lakes, Great Lakes Maritime Ghost Stories, Superstitions and Sea Serpents, has opened an entirely new genre in Great Lakes study.
-His book, Final Voyage, is the first Great Lakes shipwreck book for children.
+His book, Final Passage, is the first Great Lakes shipwreck book for children.

 He has been a consultant for both the U.S. National Park Service and Parks Canada and has been an “on-air” expert for National Geographic, History Channel and Fox Family, as well as many regional media productions.
 Awards for contributions to Great Lakes maritime history have been received from Underwater Canada, Our World Underwater, Marquette Maritime Museum and Marquette County Historical Society.
 He is also the recipient of the 2006 Association For Great Lakes Maritime History Award for Historic Interpretation.
 The Award is presented annually in recognition of an individual making a major contribution over many years to the interpretation of Great Lakes maritime history in furtherance of the goals of the Association.
-In addition he wasnamed the Marine Historical Society of Detroit’s “2007 Historian of the Year.”
+In addition he was named the Marine Historical Society of Detroit’s “2007 Historian of the Year.”
 The award is the result of election by past MHSD Historians and recognizes persons who have actively contributed to the study of Great Lakes history.
-He holds a Master of Arts degree in History from Northern Michigan University, Marquette, Michigan.

-Fred teaches Great Lakes maritime history at Northern Michigan University and is an active consultant for numerous Great Lakes oriented projects and programs.
+Fred teaches maritime history at Northern Michigan University and is an active consultant for numerous maritime oriented projects and programs.
 In April 2000, he began teaching two Internet based courses on Great Lakes maritime history: Great Lakes Lighthouses and Great Lakes Maritime History.
 This is the first time such instruction has been offered on the web.
-Great Lakes Maritime History will be offered first summer session 2013, May 20 - June 30.
+He holds a Master of Arts degree in History from Northern Michigan University, Marquette, Michigan.

-Major presentations have been given at: the National Maritime Conferences, Great Lakes Aquarium, Erie Maritime Museum, Great Lakes Lighthouse Festival, Michigan Lighthouse Conference, Gales of November, (Duluth), Ghost Ships Festival (Milwaukee), Keeper of the Light Festival (Bayfield) Underwater Canada and Our World Underwater among many others.
+Major presentations have been given at: two National Maritime Conferences, Great Lakes Aquarium (Duluth), Erie Maritime Museum (Erie), Great Lakes Lighthouse Festival (Alpena), Gales of November, (Duluth), Ghost Ships Festival (Milwaukee), Keeper of the Light Festival (Bayfield) and Underwater Canada